 The Healing Power of the Dog

-Dogs are social animals.
-They also get their owners to be more social.
+Dogs are social animals, and as such, they also get their owners to be more social.
 Research has indicated that 40% of people who walk their dogs make friends more easily.
-This is thought to be the case because in one British study 4 out of 5 dog owners speak with other dog owners during their walk.
+This is thought to be the case because in one British study, 4 out of 5 dog owners speak with other dog owners during their walk.
 Another theory is that people want to share stories about their pets and this causes social interaction with other pet owners.

 Dogs Helping Illnesses

 Dogs are very beneficial at aiding people with different medical conditions and illnesses.
 It has been reported that some dogs have been able to sniff out a cancerous spot on their owner's body.
 They have also been known to help those with rheumatoid arthritis because they get the person to move around a lot and get the person's mind off of their illness.
 The way that they help kids with A.D.H.D. is by helping the kids exercise more and improving their mood.